Dharma8547/ArtGallery_Website/README.md

 ----------------------------------------------------------------------------------------------------------------------
 #Additional Info:
-In sql file, I created in well-manner that each details will be secured in its respective tables with the help pf the XAMPP.
+In sql file, I created in well-manner that each details will be secured in its respective tables with the help of the XAMPP.